Meivazhi: Shepherdhood

-After 12 years with his satguru, when Salai Aandavargal had finally attained the highest level of spiritual enlightenment, his Satguru decided to slowly part ways to prepare Salai Andavargal for his real purpose on Earth.
-Even though they had attained spiritual enlightenment, the human avatar had emotional bonds with Satguru and therefore, Salai Andavargal was ordered to tend to a flock of sheep at Reddiapatti village in Virudhunagar district for a year, during which Shri Thanigai Mani Piran slowly started visiting Salai Andavargal lesser and lesser often until Salai Andavargal was accustomed to this.
-This event of tending to Sheep is remembered and celebrated annually by the disciples, as the "(Tamil: ஆடு மேய்ப்பு திருக்கோலக் காட்சி Āṭu mēyppu tirukkōlak kāṭci)" festival during the month of Vaisakha (Vaikasi in Tamil).
+As per the scripture Aadhi Maanmiyam, Meivazhi Salai Andavargal had trained in the art of Penance for 12 years along with his satguru, and had finally attained the highest level of spiritual enlightenment.
+On fulfilling the destiny, his Satguru decided to gradually part ways to prepare Meivazhi Salai Andavargal for his real purpose on Earth.
+The Satguru had ordered Meivazhi Salai Andavargal to tend to a flock of sheep at Reddiapatti village in Virudhunagar district for a year, and during this time, Shri Thanigai Mani Piran gradually started fading from Meivazhi Salai Andavargal's life, until Meivazhi Salai Andavargal became accustomed to being alone.
+This separation and the event of tending to Sheep, is remembered and celebrated annually by the disciples, as the "(Tamil: ஆடு மேய்ப்பு திருக்கோலக் காட்சி Āṭu mēyppu tirukkōlak kāṭci)" festival during the month of Vaisakha (Vaikasi in Tamil).

 Tapas/Penance

-After Salai Andavargal had tended to Sheep for a year, his satguru directed Salai Andavargal to observe severe Tapas or penance in a cave on the western side of Thiruparankundram hill (near Madurai) which he carried out for another 12 years, under the wakefulness and near-starvation diet of Prickly pear.
-Thereby he acquired divine symbols (sannadams) in his sacred hand – such as Udukai, Trishula, Shankhu, Sudarshana Chakra, Villu, Vaal, Gada (mace), Angusam, Paasam, Modhagam, Vel and finally the “Kilnamam" (Crescent moon), which are stated to be visible in his palms.
-The Crescent moon is the ultimate divine symbol, which is now used by his followers as their religion's righteous symbol.
-It is stated in Maanmiyam, that Shri Thanigai Mani Piran had requested Salai Andavargal not to fall at his feet thereafter, reasoning that Salai Andavargal had acquired the 'Kilnaamam (Crescent Moon) symbol in his hand, which no other Incarnate/sage in the Four Yugas had obtained.
-Salai Aandavargal acquiring the holy symbol is commemorated by celebrating the festival of “(Tamil: கோடாயுத சன்னதத் திருக்காப்பு கங்கநத் திருநாள் Kodaayudha Sannathath Thirukkappu Kangganath Thirunall) in the month of Vaikasi (June).
+As per the scripture Aadhi Maanmiyam, After Meivazhi Salai Andavargal had tended to Sheep for a year as per his Satguru's command, his satguru directed Meivazhi Salai Andavargal to observe severe Penance or Tapas in a cave on the western side of Thiruparankundram hill (near Madurai), which he carried out.
+After 12 years of Penance, under the wakefulness and near-starvation diet of Prickly pear, Meivazhi Salai Andavargal is stated to have acquired all the divine symbols (sannadams) – such as Udukai, Trishula, Shankhu, Sudarshana Chakra, Villu, Vaal, Gada (mace), Angusam, Paasam, Modhagam, Vel and finally the “Kilnamam" (Crescent moon), stated to be visible in his sacred palms.
+The Crescent moon is stated to be the ultimate divine symbol, used by the Meivazhi followers as their religion's symbol.

+The acquiring of the ultimate divine symbol Crescent Moon on his palm, by Meivazhi Salai Aandavargal, is commemorated by the Meivazhi followers, by celebrating the festival of “(Tamil: கோடாயுத சன்னதத் திருக்காப்பு கங்கநத் திருநாள் Kodaayudha Sannathath Thirukkappu Kangganath Thirunall) in the month of Vaikasi (June).

 The Beginning of Meivazhi

-When Shri Thanigai Mani Piran understood that his disciple Salai Andavargal was fully endowed with wit and power, he christened Salai Andavargal as “Maarganadhar” and directed Salai Andavargal to return to the world to undertake the divine mission of redeeming the seekers of truth from the bondage of ignorance and illusion and persuaded Salai Andavargal to proceed forward alone in his holy mission.
-Initially, cladding himself in a saffron robe, Salai Andavargal, preached to sanyasis and saints, but thereupon he understood that most of the sanyasis were impostors not because of their ignorance, but deliberation to loot innocent people's money for satisfying their lust and hunger.
+When Shri Thanigai Mani Piran understood that his disciple Meivazhi Salai Andavargal was fully endowed with wit and power, he christened Salai Andavargal as “Maarganadhar” and directed Meivazhi Salai Andavargal to return to the world to undertake the divine mission of redeeming the seekers of truth from the bondage of ignorance and illusion and persuaded Meivazhi Salai Andavargal to proceed forward alone in his holy mission.

+Initially, cladding himself in a saffron robe, Meivazhi Salai Andavargal, preached to sanyasis and saints, but thereupon he understood that most of the sanyasis were impostors not because of their ignorance, but deliberation to loot innocent people's money for satisfying their lust and hunger.
 Finally, Andavargal gave up the garb of sanyasi and took to preaching family people engaged in worldly occupations.